varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-backends.rst

 backend with a probe.
 The options are

 url
- What URL should varnish request.
+ What URL should Varnish request.

 interval
  How often should we poll